Wh1teRabbitHU/EEPROMAdapter/README.md

 It starts to listen to the provided stream output and when data is comming, it parse and executes the commands.
 The following commands are available:

 - Read: You can read a memory address with this command.
 Syntax: rAAAAA, where r is the read flag and AAAAA is the address.
 Example: r00000 will read the first memory address.
 - Write: You can write to the given memory address with this method.
-Syntax: wAAAAADDD, where w is the read flag and AAAAA is the address, DDD is the value.
+Syntax: wAAAAADDD, where w is the write flag and AAAAA is the address, DDD is the value.
 Example: w00000255 will write all ones to the first memory address.

 The maximum address is depends on the EEPROM-s capacity, the value's limit is 255. (because these chips are storing data on 8 bit) All the numbers are decimals and the adapter will convert them into binary values.
 Flags are case insensitive. (r/R or w/W)